-Head down into Robe main street and grab a coffee from Pelligrini’s Espresso Bar for a mid-morning or mid-afternoon snack.
+Head down into Robe main street and grab a coffee from Pellegrini’s Espresso Bar for a mid-morning or mid-afternoon snack.

-Leave the sights and sounds of the capital city of Adelaide and head west towards the beaches and main attractions of South Australia like Sellicks Beach, Port Willunga & Second Valley.
+Leave the sights and sounds of Adelaide and head west towards the beaches and main attractions of Sellicks Beach, Port Elliot, Port Willunga & Second Valley.

 Holiday makers and locals flock here during the summer months to their beach houses to enjoy the crazy pods of Dolphins that patrol the beaches almost daily – a truly incredible south australian attraction that you should seek out when you travel here.

 Sitting between her two cousins, the Yorke Peninsula is not to be underestimated.

-Having already explore the Eyre and the Fleurieu Peninsula prior to the Yorke, we will honestly say that we rushed the Yorke and drove straight down to Innes National park, however we still maintain that the Yorke Peninsula is still one of the best places to visit in South Australia even if you are in a rush.
+Having already explore the Eyre Peninsula and the Fleurieu Peninsula prior we will honestly say that we rushed the Yorke and drove straight down to Innes national park; but that doesn’t mean that there aren’t plenty of places to stop along the way.

-Check out the many camp spots jettied along the national park here, including the beautiful Stenhouse Bay Jetty and Ethel Wreck.
+Check out the many camp spots jettied along the park here, including the beautiful Stenhouse Bay Jetty and Ethel Wreck.

-The westernmost Peninsula of the Eyre Peninsula lies just before the start of the town Ceduna, your gateway to the Nullarbor plain heading into Western Australia.
+The westernmost section of the Eyre Peninsula lies just before the start of the town Ceduna, your gateway to the Nullarbor plain heading into Western Australia.

-Far enough away from the city lights and main south australian tourist attractions, places like Greenly beach, Coffin bay National Park, Whalers Way, Streaky Bay & Port Lincoln are insanely gorgeous and will take up weeks of your time!
+Far enough away from the urban lights and main south australian tourist attractions, places like Greenly beach, Streaky Bay, Coffin Bay and Port Lincoln are insanely gorgeous and our favourite spots on the Eyre Peninsula.

-Taking a trip into Ikara-Flinders Ranges National Park is a full sensory overload and an iconic South Australia attraction, home to the Adnyamathanha people of Ikara-Flinders Ranges National Park.
+Taking a trip into Ikara-Flinders Ranges National Park is a full sensory overload and an iconic South Australia attraction, home to the Adnyamathanha people of Flinders Ranges National Park.

 This uniquely rugged, semi-arid desert range fills 95,000 hectares of land and is most easily accessible from the Flinders Ranges highway heading North towards Northern Territory.